 - 9.2.5 Description of biomass used by the C-Sink Village. - 9.2.6 If feedstock is not prepared and distributed centrally by the C-Sink Village, but individually by the C-Sink Cook, the Artisan C-Sink Manager must describe how the individual feedstock is prepared and controlled.

 9.3.
 Biomass Preparation and Quantification

-- 9.2.1.
-Description of biomass preparation (e.g., sun drying, chopping) - Quantification of biomass residues used for biochar making usually in m3.
-9.2.2.
+- 9.3.1.
+Description of biomass preparation (e.g., sun drying, chopping) - 9.3.2.
+Quantification of biomass residues used for biochar making usually in m.

 9.4.
 Registration of Biochar Production Device